MotoAmerica: History

+AMA Pro Racing

 The AMA Road Racing Championship continued to be organized and sanctioned by the AMA until, in 2008 Rob Dingman, the CEO of AMA announced that he was selling the sanctioning, promotional and management rights of AMA Pro Racing to the Daytona Motorsports Group.
 The leadership of AMA at the time wanted to distance themselves from their racing activities to focus on being a membership organization and providing membership benefits.
 Rob Dingman claimed that the AMA was facing too much controversy as the sanctioning body for the racing series and that they needed to return to their core values.
 To accomplish this, the AMA chose the Daytona Motorsports Group (DMG) led by Jim France, the CEO of NASCAR and Roger Edmonson, President of the Grand American Road Race Series, to handle all of the commercial aspects of their racing series.

 Unfortunately, the leadership at DMG ended up doing a poor job operating and marketing the road racing series, and the timing of the 2008 financial crisis did not help matters.
 Many longstanding factory teams dropped out of the series for the 2009 season and along with them, sponsors and fans left the sport as well.
 The number of races per season was cut in half, going from twelve in 2009 to six in 2014, with even fewer receiving television coverage.
 Despite some intermittent factory involvement from BMW and KTM, the number of Superbike entrants per race continued to fall, with only 15 motorcycles competing at Road America in 2014.

 Troubled with how DMG was operating the road racing series, the KRAVE group was formed.
 KRAVE is a partnership that includes three-time Grand Prix World Champion, two-time AMA Superbike Champion, and AMA Hall of Famer, Wayne Rainey; former vice president of motorsports operations at the Circuit of The Americas, and former managing director of Team Roberts in the Grand Prix World Championship, Chuck Aksland; executive director of the Petersen Automotive Museum, Terry Karges; and energy sector investor and businessman, Richard Varner.
 KRAVE approached the AMA in 2013 with an intent to purchase the commercial rights to the road racing series.
 Through “complicated” negotiations, the AMA reacquired the sanctioning rights to all AMA road racing series from the Daytona Motorsports Group, and sold the commercial rights to KRAVE.
 In 2014, it was announced that MotoAmerica, the affiliate of KRAVE, was going to be organizing and promoting the road racing series starting in 2015.
 The classes inherited at the time from DMG included: Superbike, Superstock 1000, Supersport, Superstock 600, and the KTM RC 390 Cup.